lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 **Note.** If `exitEpoch != FAR_FUTURE_EPOCH` (i.e., an exit has been scheduled) or the validator is slashed, the top-up limit is set to `0` (see [Top-Up Limit Calculation](#top-up-limit-calculation)).
 Therefore, there is no requirement to restrict inputs to validators with an unknown exit epoch or an unslashed status.

+#### Validator Pending Balance

+To keep the system practical and avoid prohibitive proof sizes, the proposed design does not require the TopUpGateway to verify pending deposits via proofs.

+Since top-ups are intended to be a permissioned operation, the `TopUpGateway` relies on an authorized Depositor Bot to provide the correct pending balance.

+If pending deposits exist in the queue but are not supplied to the TopUpGateway, a validator may temporarily receive more ETH than necessary.
+Any excess will eventually be skimmed to the validator’s withdrawal credentials.

 #### Validator Top-Up Limit Calculation

 Based on a validator’s current status and the amount of pending deposits, the `TopUpGateway` contract computes the maximum permitted top-up amount for each validator.